 The Open Charge Point Protocol (OCPP) is an open standard that offers two-way communication between EV charging stations and the corresponding EV charging central backend management systems.

-Supporting open protocols like OCPP makes sure that EV charging and energy management platforms are accessible and future-proof; allowing hardware or software components to be easily swapped out without having to restructure all systems from scratch - avoiding vendor lock-in as well!
+Supporting open protocols like OCPP ensures that EV charging and energy management platforms are accessible and future-proofed, allowing hardware or software components to be easily swapped out without having to restructure all systems from scratch - avoiding vendor lock-in as well!

 OCPP 1.6 allows sites to successfully link charging stations together and manage the circuit depending on how many EV drivers are currently connected - a great way to minimize installation costs by only needing one single circuit for multiple charging stations!

 OCPP offers a comprehensive solution for internal load balancing within the Charge Point.
 Each Charger is preconfigured with an allotted capacity, typically its maximum current connection capability, enabling customers to capitalize on their agreement with the power distributor without risking overload.
 Clients will be proportioned amongst services based on the most effective charging load optimization plan.